ne0de/baw-converter/README.md

 # baw-converter
-image converter to black and white usin OpenCV
+image converter to black and white using OpenCV